cev-api/Wurst7-CevAPI/README.md

 ### Replace Taco with Neco
 - Replaced Taco icon with dancing Neco-Arc.

-### Usability
-- Right-click Area setting resets it to default.
-- Can now scroll all drop down/pop ups with your mouse.

 ### Stability
 - Fixed crashes on empty/zero-size shapes.